iluwatar/java-design-patterns/unit-of-work/README.md

 ---
-title: Unit Of Work
+title: "Mastering the Unit of Work Pattern in Java: Best Practices & Examples"
-description:
+description: "Discover how the Unit of Work pattern can streamline your Java applications.
+This guide offers a comprehensive explanation, real-world applications, and code examples to enhance your project’s efficiency and maintain data integrity."
 category: Data access
 language: en
 tag: